 The PhD degree is intended to represent the demonstration of independent and comprehensive scholarship in a specific field.
-Both the student's mastery of subject matter and the capacity to do research must manifest such scholarship.
+Such scholarship must be manifested by both the student's mastery of subject matter and capacity to do research.
 The degree of Doctor of Philosophy is conferred upon a candidate who, after completing graduate work devoted to study of a special field of knowledge, (1) passes comprehensive examinations in the chosen field and the dissertation subject, (2) presents a satisfactory dissertation, and (3) shows evidence of scholarly attainment.